-On 20 December 2021, the UK and Scottish Governments signed the Full Deal Document with Moray Council, kicking off a 10 year period of funding up to £100m.
+On 20 December 2021, the UK and Scottish Governments signed the Full Deal Document with Moray Council, kicking off a 10 year period during which over £100m of funding will be provided.
 The funding is made up of £32.5m each from the Scottish and UK Governments, along with £38.5m from regional partners.

 This annual report covers the period from 20 December 2021 until 31 December 2022.
-Activity has focused on establishing the Growth Deal Programme Management Office, projects working to prepare their Full Business Cases and one project progressing their delivery phase (Digital Health).
+Activity has focused on: